telent/liminix/doc/admin.rst

   active when a particular hardware device (identified by uevent/sysfs directory) is present.

-* :command:`s6-rc-round-robin` can be used in a service controller to invoke two or more services in turn, running the next one when the process providing the previous one exits.
+* ``svc.round-robin.build`` creates a service controller that invokes two or more services in turn, running the next one when the process providing the previous one exits.
 We use this for failover from one network connection to a backup connection, for example.

+* ``svc.health-check.build`` creates a service controller that runs a controlled service and periodically tests whether it is healthy by running an external health check command or script.
+If the check command repeatedly fails, the controlled service is restarted.

-The Configuration section of the manual describes this in more detail.
+  The Configuration section of the manual describes controlled services in more detail.
+Some operational considerations

+* ``round-robin`` detects a service status by looking at its :file:`outputs` directory, so it won't work unless the service creates some outputs.
+This is considered a bug and will be fixed in a future release

+* ``health-check`` works for longruns but not for oneshots, as it internally relies on ``s6-svc`` to restart the process

 Logs
 ====